kiba/Writings/fac/chp23_contact.md

 God damn.
 This is just...impressive work.
 One hundred metric ton to Low Earth Orbit, and we're working on a fully reusable variant.

-Anyway, we got a really big satellite in low earth orbit with high power radio transmission.
+We got a really big satellite in low earth orbit with high power radio transmission.

 The production rate is only one per week due to quality control and the learning curve.
 We need time before we can ramp it up to a rocket a day, but only if we stop iterating.